maxdembovsky/NtechLab/Task_2/README.md

 Before training, the data must be divided into two parts: training and validation.

 ### Train model
+Since I don't have a GPU, I used 2000 training images and 1000 validation images, which probably affected the accuracy.

 The "resnet8" model was taken as a basis.

-Since I don't have a GPU, I used 2000 training images and 1000 validation images, which probably affected the accuracy.

 Cross-entropy was chosen as the loss function, since it is well suited for binary classification.
 Adam was chosen as the optimizer.
+To improve the quality of the model, I used augmentation.

 ### Eval
 Accuracy 87.4 %

 Perhaps this low accuracy is due to the small amount of training data.
 If you have a GPU, you can try to train the model on more data.

 <p align="center"><img src="eval.png" width="360"\></p>